tmenguy/ha-solcast-solar/README.md

 v4.1.7
 * Fix issues with site breakdown for sites added at a later date by @autoSteve
 * Fix issues with site breakdown for splined sensors by @autoSteve
+* Consistent state_class for day 'n' sensors by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.1.6...v4.1.7